b-Rocks2718/Dioptase-Assembler/docs/synatx.md

 ### I Instructions

-PC-relative branches, such as `bnz loop` where `loop` is a label defined somewhere
+PC-relative branches, such as `bnz loop` where `loop` is a label defined somewhere.

 ### RR Instructions

 Branch and link, such as `bl r1, r2`
+The first operand, which specifies where the pc will be stored, can be optionally omitted.
+If it is, `r0` will be used.

 ### Syscalls